EdgarLozano185519/100-Days-of-Python/r1-log.md

 The Google form can then be used to make a Google spreadsheet of that data.

 This shows both Selenium and Beautiful Soup at work.
+### R1D51
+Today was a simpler day.
+I learned about decorator functions in Python.

+The main exercise was designed to slap on a decorator function that would calculate the time it takes to run each function.